FINNGEN/finemapping-pipeline/README.md

 - `finemap.ldstore_finemap.n_causal_snps`: a maximum number of causal variants per locus
 - **`finemap.ldstore_finemap.susie.min_cs_corr`**: **[IMPORTANT]** a minimum pairwise correlation value (`r`) for variants in a credible set for purity filter in SuSiE.
 In a minority of credible sets, there is a region with a few lead variants in tight LD and low LD to others in a region.
 In these occasions, if the sum of PIPs of those in tight LD is below 0.95, SuSiE adds low LD variants to get 95% credible sets.
 However, since those low LD variants are not part of "pure"/reliable credible set, purity filtering filters the whole credible set if minimum r2 between variants is lower than the given threshold.
 To enable a post-hoc purity filtering, it is set as 0 by default but users are *strongly encouraged* to do a purity filtering based on cs_min_r2 (default original SuSiE filter 0.5) value or low_purity flag.
 In many occasions, the lead tight LD variants form truly the credible set of variants, and one option, depending on use case, would be post-hoc filtering variants in a credible set by r2 values (which results in < 95% credible set).

+- `finemap.ldstore_finemap.combine.good_cred_r2`: good quality credible set minimum r2 between variants.
+Controls how filtered summary of credible sets and their variants are reported.
+See output of [filtered credible set report](#PHENONAME.cred.summary.tsv) ,
+- `finemap.ldstore_finemap.combine.snp_annot_file`: optional file for arbitrary variant annotations to be included in filtered summary credible set reports.
+Must be bgzipped and tabixed.
+Remove the whole row if no annotations are to be used.
+First four columns must be chr pos ref alt
+-`finemap.ldstore_finemap.combine.snp_annot_file_tbi`: tabix index file for the above file.
+Must be given if annot_file is specified
+- `finemap.ldstore_finemap.combine.snp_annot_fields`: comma separated string of column names to include from the annot_file

 ## Output descriptions